brenopelegrin/physicsjs/README.md

 The API can receive various simulations requests and store them in a processing queue.

-The API will constantly check for the existence of waiting simulations on queue and run them, making the result data available on a specific endpoint.
+The back-end Task Handler will constantly check for the existence of waiting simulations on queue and run them, making the result data available on a specific endpoint.

 Then, the client can query the endpoint to get the resulting data and use it for its own purposes.